jamesmistry/locatejson/README.md

 **Found a bug or want a new feature?** Please create a ticket at https://sourceforge.net/p/locatejson/tickets

-**Need help developing a solution?** I may be available to offer consultancy - contact me via SourceForge at https://sourceforge.net/u/jmistry/profile/send_message
+**Need help developing a solution?** I may be available to help - contact me via SourceForge at https://sourceforge.net/u/jmistry/profile/send_message